The Role of Psyllium in Gluten-Free & Low-Carb Baking

 • Using too much psyllium: Leads to dense or rubbery results

-Psyllium husk is naturally gluten-free; however, The Natural Health Market cannot guarantee that this product is completely free from gluten due to potential cross-contamination during handling and packing.
+Psyllium husk is naturally gluten-free.
+However, The Natural Health Market cannot guarantee that this product is completely free from gluten due to potential cross-contamination during handling and packing.
+If you have coeliac disease, please consult your GP before use.

 Back to blog